Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • As we mentioned before DC-coupled batteries are 4 – 8% more efficient than AC-coupled batteries because the whole system turns DC electricity to AC electricity and back less often.

 • The upfront cost of a DC-coupled battery is less than an AC-coupled battery.
+This is due to the type of system you’ll need to install; a system with a central inverter costs less than a system with microinverters.

 • Because there’s only one hybrid inverter in the system, if it fails, the whole system goes down.
 It’s a huge problem that could lead to spending more money long-term.
 Make sure you read up on the manufacturer’s warranties.
 As we mentioned, an AC-coupled solar system has multiple inverters or microinverters that allow the panels and the battery to act independently.